MdImranHosen1/Exam-Application-NextJs-ExpressJs/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`).
 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Create a new Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Any libraries or tools you used.
-- Inspiration or contributions from others.

----